AIRSHOW-Airbus increases 20-year jet demand forecast

-PARIS, June 15 (Reuters) - Airbus increased its 20-year forecast for jet demand by nearly 4 percent on Monday and was upbeat about prospects for superjumbos such as its troubled A380 plane, driven by growth in emerging markets in the Asia-Pacific region and China.
+PARIS, June 15 (Reuters) - Planemaker Airbus increased its 20-year forecast for jet demand by nearly 4 percent on Monday, driven by growth in emerging markets in the Asia-Pacific region and China.

-Airbus sees demand for 32,585 new planes worth $4.9 trillion, up from a previous forecast in September for 31,358 planes worth $4.6 trillion, it said at the Paris Airshow.
+Airbus sees demand for 32,600 new planes worth nearly $5 trillion, up from a previous forecast in September for 31,358 planes worth $4.6 trillion, it said at the Paris Airshow.

+“Asia-Pacific will lead in world traffic by 2034 and China will be the world’s biggest aviation market within 10 years, and clearly Asia and emerging markets are the catalyst for strong air traffic growth,” Airbus sales chief John Leahy said in a statement.

-The European firm trimmed its forecast for global passenger growth, predicting an annual average rate of 4.6 percent over the next 20 years, compared with last year’s forecast for 4.7 percent.
+However, the European firm slightly trimmed its forecast for global passenger growth, predicting an annual average rate of 4.6 percent over the next 20 years, compared with last year’s forecast for 4.7 percent.

-The growth of the middle class in developing countries would drive traffic growth, sales chief John Leahy said at a briefing.

-“When people have disposable income they use it to fly,” he said.

 Last week, U.S. rival Boeing similarly raised its long-term forecast for aircraft demand while trimming its prediction for traffic growth.

-Airbus increased its forecast for single-aisle jets to nearly 22,927, compared with a previous figure for 22,071, and said it expected demand for 9,658 new wide-body planes and freighters.
+Airbus increased its forecast for single-aisle jets to nearly 23,000, compared with a previous figure for 22,071 and said it expected demand for around 9,600 new wide-body planes and freighters.

-Breaking down the figures for the wide-body category, Leahy said Airbus saw demand for 1,550 very large aircraft, an increase of 49 aircraft on its last forecast made in September.

 The focus at this year’s Paris show, which runs from June 15-21 is on the supply chain and how the industry can cope with ramping up aircraft production to meet record backlogs.